Hawthorn and the heart have a loving relationship. This wonderful herb can both lower high blood pressure and raise low blood pressure.

 It should be no surprise that it also tones capillaries in other parts of the body.
 Bloodshot eyes, glaucoma, varicose veins and hemorrhoids are all soothed by including hawthorn in the treatment plan.

-A Cochrane review of trials on hawthorn for congestive heart failure found that hawthorn, “..decreased fatigue and shortness of breath and improved exercise tolerance.
+A Cochrane review of trials on hawthorn for congestive heart failure found that hawthorn, “..decreased fatigue and shortness of breath and improved exercise tolerance.“

-And importantly, its antimicrobial actions stop low-level infections like those associated with gum disease from harming the heart. (source)
+Importantly, its antimicrobial actions stop low-level infections like those associated with gum disease from harming the heart. (source)

-Renowned western herbalist and author Susun Weed writes, “There are no contraindications and no overdose of hawthorn.”
+Renowned western herbalist and author Susun Weed writes, “There are no known contraindications and no overdose of hawthorn.”

 Dr. Axe recommends not taking hawthorn if you are pregnant or breastfeeding, and do not give hawthorn products to children.

-In the European Journal of Heart Failure) the authors write that hawthorn extract “can reduce the incidence of sudden cardiac death in patients with less compromised left ventricular function.”
+In the European Journal of Heart Failure) the authors write that hawthorn extract “can reduce the incidence of sudden cardiac death in patients with compromised left ventricular function.”

-Hawthorn Tincture Recipe:
+Hawthorn Tincture Recipe & Directions:

 - Fill a pint or quart jar halfway with dried Hawthorn Berries

-- completely cover with Vodka (80 proof)
+- Completely cover by 1 inch with Vodka (80 proof) and cap tightly

 Storage: Any alcohol-based tincture will have an indefinite shelf life and thus are wonderful for the prepared homemaker’s medicine cabinet.